A step-by-step guide to setup on the Nest Learning Thermostat

 If you have a conventional heating and cooling system, you’ll be asked a series of questions about the fuel source for your heat and how that heat is delivered.
 What questions you’re asked depend on the wires you’ve connected.

 The fuel source refers to the fuel used by your heater to generate heat.
-Nest uses this information to determine when and if it should engage the fan when heating your home.
+The Nest Learning Thermostat uses this information to determine when and if it should engage the fan when heating your home.
 You’ll need to select one of the following: